By Richard Hosier TRM – MICC Ltd

 For metros road and rail tunnels, hospitals, health care facilities, underground public environments like our popular mega shopping precincts, very high rise, theaters, public halls, Government buildings, airports etc., this is particularly important.
 Evacuation of these public environments with children, aged and disabled people, can be very slow during emergencies, and it is our responsibility to ensure everyone is given the very best chance of safe egress during fire emergencies.

-For many power, control, communication and data circuits there is one technology available for all the issues raised in this paper.
-It is a solution which is frequently used in demanding public buildings and has been employed reliably for over 80 years.
+For many power, control, communication, and data circuits there is one technology available for all the issues raised in this paper.
+It is a solution that is frequently used in demanding public buildings and has been employed reliably for over 80 years.
 MICC cable technology provides a comprehensive solution to all the problems associated with the fire safety dangers of modern flexible organic polymer cables.

 Many engineers have previously considered MICC cable technology to be “old school’ but with the new research into the real fire performances of many polymer based wiring systems, MICC cable systems represent a viable and holistic solution, which in consideration of Total Cost of Ownership, can often be provided at lower prices too.